rockboroschool/website/wp-content/plugins/coming-soon/README.txt

 This page builder is intended for landing pages only.
 If your website only had a small number of pages you could in theory only use SeedProd.
 However if you have a large website there are other page builders with the wordpress.org plugin repo that will let you build your entire site.

+= Does it work with WooCommerce? =

+Yes, you cam build custom Product, Checkout and Cart pages with our WooCommerce integration.
+Note: WooCommerce Integration is only available in the Pro verison.

 == Screenshots ==